 Now I know better.

+Kids should pitch in around the house, if only because no one likes to nag (or be nagged).
 But teaching kids responsibility have hidden benefits, not just for parents but for children too.

 1. We’re not raising kids—we’re raising future adults

 Childhood is the perfect opportunity to try, fail, and learn—when the stakes aren’t so high as they are in adulthood.
 After all, forgetting to finish homework is one thing, but forgetting to file your taxes is another.

 By not teaching kids responsibility, we’re not doing our primary job: raising future adults.